Archives for Mindfulness

+By Shamash Alidina, author of Mindfulness For Dummies Mindfulness is a meditation therapy that uses self-control techniques to overcome negative thoughts and emotions and achieve a calmer, more focused state of mind – a moment-to-moment awareness with qualities of kindness, curiosity, and acceptance.
+Mindfulness was originally an ancient eastern approach to wellbeing that has been found, through recent psychological research, to be a powerful way of managing a range of mental health conditions.
 The great thing about mindfulness is that it's not only a technique you practice now or then, but a way of living your whole life, moment by moment.
 People who practice mindfulness regularly find they are more focused, calm, and better able to cope with the challenges of life.

 Observing thoughts instead of reacting to themIn mindfulness, you learn to see thoughts as just thoughts rather than as facts or situations you must react to.
 Thoughts commonly come and go in the mind, and if you treat all thoughts as true and assign them all the same level of importance, you're more prone to feel down in the midst of negative or self-judgmental thoughts and highly elated in the midst of positive thoughts.
 This rollercoaster ride of emotions and energy often seems to trace the same path as bipolar disorder's ups and downs.

+If brain chemistry can affect thoughts and behaviors, can thoughts and behaviors affect brain chemistry and perhaps even rewire the brain?
+Yes.
 An accumulating body of evidence supports the notion that non-medical interventions – especially mindfulness – can create changes in the body and brain that help reduce distress and improve brain function in a variety of ways.
 MindfulnessA mental state of heightened awareness, free of distraction, and more conducive to deliberate thought and action.